 Sometimes a child picks up on something odd about your brother-in-law that no one knows.
-It may not be that he's a sexual predator.
-He may just have no sense of boundaries or tickle too much, which can be torture for a person who doesn't like it.
+Maybe he isn't a sexual predator.
+Maybe he has no sense of boundaries.
+Maybe he tickles too much, which can be torture for a person who doesn't like it.
 Or he may be a predator.

-"It sends a message that there are certain situations [when] it's not up to them what they do with their bodies," said Wagner.
+"It sends a message that there are certain situations (when) it's not up to them what they do with their bodies," Wagner said.
 "If they are obligated to be affectionate even if they don't want to, it makes them vulnerable to sexual abuse later on."

 In your child's case, it may be that something's off about Aunt Linda or the music teacher down the street.

-"It's something inside of you that tells you when something is wrong," said Silver.
+"It's something inside of you that tells you when something is wrong," Silver said.
 Training your child to pay attention to those instincts may protect him or her in the future.

 Having sex to please someone else

 Would you want your daughter to have sex with her boyfriend simply to make him happy?
-Parents who justify ordering their children to kiss grandma might say, "It's different."
+Parents who justify ordering their children to kiss grandma may say, "It's different."

-"The message a child gets is that not only is another person's emotional state their responsibility but that they must also sacrifice their own bodies to buoy another's ego or satisfy their desire for love or affection," said Lehr.
+"The message a child gets is that not only is another person's emotional state their responsibility but that they must also sacrifice their own bodies to buoy another's ego or satisfy their desire for love or affection," Lehr said.

-"Certainly no parent would wish for their teenager or adult child to feel pressure to reciprocate unwanted sexual advances, yet many teach their children at a young age that it's their job to use their bodies to make others happy," she said.
+"Certainly no parent would wish for their teenager or adult child to feel pressure to reciprocate unwanted sexual advances, yet many teach their children at a young age that it's their job to use their bodies to make others happy."

 We can't be rude

-She has to be polite when greeting people, whether she knows them or not.
-When family and friends greet us, I give her the option of "a hug or a high-five."
+She has be polite when greeting people, whether she knows them or not.
+When family and friends say hello, I give her the option of "a hug or a high-five."
 Since she's been watching adults greet each other with a handshake, she sometimes offers that option.
 We talk about high-fives so often she's started using them to meet anyone, which can make the start of any social occasion look like a touchdown celebration.

-"When kids are really little and shy, parents can start to offer them choices for treating people with respect and care," said van der Zande.
+"When kids are really little and shy, parents can start to offer them choices for treating people with respect and care," van der Zande said.
 "By age 6 or 7, even shy kids can shake somebody's hand or wave or do something to communicate respect and care.
 Manners -- treating people with respect and care -- is different than demanding physical displays of affection."